 What is the ratio of coffee to water for Chemex?

-When it comes to coffee recipes, start with a 1:16 ratio of coffee to water.
-You can adjust the ratio to taste after you get the hang of brewing with the chemex.
+Regarding coffee recipes, start with a 1:16 ratio of coffee to water.
+You can adjust the ratio to taste after you get the hang of brewing with the Chemex.

 Step Two: The Filter